tphang/capybara-accessible/README.md

 # Capybara::Accessible

-Defines a web driver and extends Capybara to assert accessibility on page visits in [RSpec feature specs](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec).

-capybara-accessible uses [Google's Accessibility Developer Tools](https://code.google.com/p/accessibility-developer-tools/) assertions to performs automated accessibility audits.
+capybara-accessible automatically runs [Google's Accessibility Developer Tools](https://code.google.com/p/accessibility-developer-tools/) audits within your Ruby on Rails project integration test suite, using [RSpec feature specs](https://www.relishapp.com/rspec/rspec-rails/docs/feature-specs/feature-spec).

-Use capybara-accessible in place of the Selenium or capybara-webkit drivers to invoke these assertions on link clicks and page visits.
+It does this by extending Capybara and defining a custom webdriver that runs javascript assertions on every page visit and link/button click.
+This way you do not need to make explicit assertions on accessibility.
+Instead, the test will simply fail with a message indicating the accessibility errors.

+You can use capybara-accessible as a drop-in replacement for Rack::Test, Selenium or capybara-webkit drivers.

 ## Installation